danielhusar/gulp-local-screenshots/readme.md

 #### path

 Type: `String`
-Default: 'public'
+Default: 'public/'

-Path from which the static files are served (this string is removed from file relative path so be carefull and dont put just '/')
+Path from which the static files are served (Trailing slash at the end is required.)

 #### port